-Oppression by Omission: Women Soldiers Who Dressed and Fought as Men in the Civil War
+Oppression by Omission: The Untold Story of the Women Soldiers Who Dressed and Fought as Men in the Civil War

 “Women lived in germ-ridden camps, languished in appalling prisons, and died miserably, but honorably, for their country and their cause just as men did.”